 The main disadvantage of using RFID asset tracking is that it is more expensive than GPS tracking, but because of its reliability and suitability to warehouse environments, RFID tracking systems are conducive to asset tracking systems.
-However, note that RFID antennas with only a single antenna are not as reliable as though with multiple.
+However, note that RFID antennas with only a single antenna are not as reliable as those with multiple.

 Differences Between Asset Trackers And Normal GPS Tracking

 At this point the differences between asset tracking and normal GPS tracking should be pointed out.
 The simplest dissimilarity between the two is that normal GPS tracking devices are generally designed for more rugged environments, such as warehouses and large vehicles.
-The average tracking device for smaller vehicles would probably not last long when placed in industrial settings so you should choose your device carefully if this is relevant to your device’s surroundings.
+The average tracking device for smaller vehicles would probably not last long when placed in industrial settings so you should choose your device carefully if this is relevant to your surroundings.

 Another large difference between the two types of trackers is that asset trackers are usually powered by battery as opposed to normal trackers, which are hard wired to the vehicles electronic system.
 By using batteries to power the device, the trackers can then be used much more flexibly, on cargo, vehicles or even mini cranes and forklifts.
-Asset tracking is often used for trailers, including HGV trailers, so that it is possible to track the trailer's whereabouts regardless of whether it is hitched to a cab.
+Asset tracking is often used for trailers, including HGV trailers, so that it is possible to track the whereabouts of a trailer regardless of whether it is hitched to a cab.
 It is also used for haulage containers and rolling stock.

 Asset Tracking Software

-There are a huge amount of options available for asset tracking software, taking time to understand the differences may be vital to accessing all the full benefits of asset tracking.
+There are a huge amount of options available for asset tracking software.
+Taking time to understand the differences may be vital to accessing all the full benefits of asset tracking.

-Alternatively other paid systems can offer a far deeper level of support and far deeper options within the system’s framework.
 Complex ventures would do well to research the software side of asset tracking systems to find exactly which type works best for them.

 With so many different systems, suppliers and devices available, asset tracking can be a confusing market to compare services and suppliers.
 Asset tracking has the ability to transform any business into a more efficient and profit maximising operation, so it is worthwhile considering your options carefully.